-As a member of the elected Council, Councillors are active and contributing members of the governing body,2 who;
+As a member of the elected Council, Councillors are active and contributing members of the governing body, who;

-- make considered and well-informed decisions as members of the Council; - participate in the development of the integrated planning and reporting framework; - represent the collective interests of residents, ratepayers and the local community; - enable communication between the local community and Council; - uphold and represent accurately the policies and decisions of Council; and - make all reasonable efforts to acquire and maintain the skills necessary to perform the role of a Councillor.
+- a) make considered and well-informed decisions as members of the Council; - b) participate in the development of the integrated planning and reporting framework; - c) represent the collective interests of residents, ratepayers and the local community; - d) enable communication between the local community and Council; - e) uphold and represent accurately the policies and decisions of Council; and make all reasonable efforts.

 Importantly, Councillors are accountable to the local community for the performance of the Council.
-3